cessen/tenthash/README.md

 3. **Documented & justified design.**  Its design should be properly documented, along with the rationale justifying that design.
 People shouldn't have to guess at the rationale, and they shouldn't have to wade through sprawling, obtuse source code to figure out how to write an independent implementation.
 4. **Reasonably fast.**  It doesn't need to win any speed competitions, but its speed should be measured in GB/sec, not MB/sec, on typical hardware.

-At both the start of development and at the time of publication, I was unable to find any hashes that met all four of these criteria.
+When I started work on TentHash I was unable to find any hashes that met all four of these criteria, and TentHash aims to fill that gap.

 ## Comparison with other hashes.